-A valuation is said to be \emph{monotonic} if $u_i(G_1)\leq u_i(G_2)$ for any $i$ and any $G_1\subseteq G_2\subseteq G$.
+A utility function is said to be \emph{monotonic} if $u_i(G_1)\leq u_i(G_2)$ for any $i$ and any $G_1\subseteq G_2\subseteq G$.
 It is said to be \emph{additive} if $u_i(G')=\sum_{g\in G'}u_i(g)$ for any $G'\subseteq G$, and \emph{binary} if it is additive and $u_i(g)=0$ or $1$ for each $g\in G$.
-While additivity is significantly more restrictive than monotonicity, many papers in fair division assume that agents' valuations are additive \citep{AMNS15,BL16,CKMP+16,KPW18}.
-This assumption is also made by Spliddit's app for dividing goods~\citep{CKMP+16}, as, in practice, additive valuations hit a sweet spot between expressiveness and ease of elicitation.
-We assume throughout the paper that agents have monotonic valuations\footnote{Without this assumption, neither of the relaxations of envy-freeness that we consider can always be satisfied even when there are two agents.} and that, without loss of generality, $u_i(\emptyset)=0$ for all $i$.
+While additivity is significantly more restrictive than monotonicity, many papers in fair division assume that agents' utilities are additive \citep{BL16,AMNS15,KPW18,CKMP+16}.
+This assumption is also made by Spliddit's app for dividing goods \citep{CKMP+16}, as, in practice, additive utilities hit a sweet spot between expressiveness and ease of elicitation.
+We assume throughout the paper that agents have monotonic utilities\footnote{Without this assumption, neither of the relaxations of envy-freeness that we consider can always be satisfied even when there are two agents.
+Indeed, for EF1, suppose that there is a single good and both agents prefer not getting the good to getting it.
+Then the agent who gets the good will always be envious, and there is no possibility of removing a good from the other agent's bundle since it is empty.
+For EFX, assume that there are two goods, and the two agents share a common utility function $u$ with $u(\emptyset)=1$, $u(\{g_1\})=u(\{g_1,g_2\})=0$, and $u(\{g_2\})=2$.
+Then if one agent gets no good, she is envious when we remove $g_1$ from the other agent's bundle.
+Else, if both agents get a good, the agent who gets $g_1$ is envious when we remove $g_2$ from the other agent's bundle.} and that, without loss of generality, $u_i(\emptyset)=0$ for all $i$.

 An \emph{allocation} is a partition of $G$ into $n$ bundles $(G_1,G_2,\dots,G_n)$, where bundle $i$ is allocated to agent $i$.
 If the goods lie on a line, for each good $g$ we denote by $L_g$ and $R_g$ the set of goods to the left and right of $g$, respectively.
 A \emph{contiguous} allocation is an allocation in which every bundle forms a contiguous block on the line.